pengshulin/mcush/README.md

 =======
 * source codes:
   * As this is my personal software toolkit, you can use it freely only for non-commerical use.
-  * Commerical use is NOT AUTHORIZED!!!
+  * Contact the author for commerical authorization, or it's NOT AUTHORIZED.
 * binary executables:
   * images provided in build directory are free as BSD